ccxt/ccxt/wiki/Manual.md

 {
     'currency': currency, // currency code
-    'address': address,   // address in terms of requested currency 'status': status,     // 'ok' or other
+    'address': address,   // address in terms of requested currency 'tag': tag,           // tag / memo / paymentId for particular currencies (XRP, XMR, ...)
+    'status': status,     // 'ok' or other
     'info': response,     // raw unparsed data as returned from the exchange }
 ```

+With certain currencies, like AEON, BTS, GXS, NXT, SBD, STEEM, STR, XEM, XLM, XMR, XRP, an additional argument `tag` is usually required by exchanges.
+The tag is a memo or a message or a payment id that is attached to a withdrawal transaction.
+The tag is mandatory for those currencies and it identifies the recipient user account.

 ### Withdraw